gliptak/fluxnova-bpm-platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a case where the product is not working as expected
+about: Report a case where the fluxnova is not working as expected
 title: ''
 labels: type:bug
 assignees: